SirSeim/cmsi485/exam1/README.md

     ```

-    I believe Depth-First Iterative Deepening is the appropriate method to sue because depth-first is not going to be constrained with a whole internet of information that it could end up trying to traverse without getting anywhere close to the goal.
+    I believe Depth-First Iterative Deepening is the appropriate method to use because depth-first is not going to be constrained with a whole internet of information that it could end up trying to traverse without getting anywhere close to the goal.
 It will still be memory efficient compared to breadth-first which will end up storing a lot of unnecessary paths and nodes.

 3.  _Explain why Depth-First Search Iterative Deepening is reasonably efficient.
 Why might it be preferable to use DFID rather than depth-first search?_